Teaching Scholarships & Grants

 The National Art Education Foundation is a large philanthropic organization dedicated to promoting good teaching practices and allowing people to enter into art education.
 They offer a number of grants and scholarships, among them are the Ruth Halvorsen Professional Development Grants, Mary McMullan Grants, NAEF Research Grants, SHIP Grants, and Teacher Incentive Grants.
 The monetary value varies depending on the grant applied for, so it is best to check the website and the application process for further details.

-More information is available here at their website.
+More information on grants and scholarship is available at the NAEA website.
 All applicants need to be a member of the Foundation in order to be eligible.

 Available from the Western Michigan University, this scholarship is in recognition of excellence for art students who are in financial need - students will need to demonstrate this through the application process.
 The dollar value of the award varies, and it rotates between schools every second year.
 The award is limited to students who intend to go on to a career in teaching.
 You must be studying an art major for this, be in your junior or senior year, and must be nominated by the faculty.
-For more details, visit here.
+Click here for more details on the Haig and Janette Tashjian Art Teaching Scholarship.

 GPA 3.5: or above